Asavage650/Logo-Mania/README.md

 ## License

-This application is licensed under MIT.
+This application is licensed under MIT and Github.

 ## Contributor